 Effective emergency response is carried out through the refinery Emergency Response Plan (ERP).
 The plan assigns specific accountabilities and sets out processes and procedures to protect the health and safety of employees, contractors, the public and the environment in the event of an emergency.
-The ERP was last updated and reissued in 2023.
+The ERP was last updated and reissued in 2024.
 The site emergency management and response program meets the requirements of CNSC REGDOC-2.10.1: Nuclear Emergency Preparedness and Response.

-As the primary response provider for the facility, the refinery's Emergency Response Team (ERT) currently comprised of 41 fully qualified members that are in place to respond to emergencies at the facility.
+As the primary response provider for the facility, the refinery's Emergency Response Team (ERT) currently comprised of 47 fully qualified members that are in place to respond to emergencies at the facility with 6 more in training.
 ERT personnel are trained to National Fire Protection Association (NFPA 600) standards for advanced internal/exterior firefighting, NFPA 472 operations level for hazardous material response, and standard first aid and CPR.

-A mutual aid agreement has been signed by the Blind River Fire Department (BRFD) and Cameco.
+A memorandum of understanding was developed with the Blind River Fire Department (BRFD) and Cameco in 2024 to replace the existing mutual aid agreement.
 The commitment for assistance by the BRFD provides an additional layer of support to the refinery's emergency response capability.
-In addition, Cameco provides the BRFD with support, either financial or through the donation of equipment, and now conduct joint training exercises periodically with the BRFD so that in the event of an emergency at the refinery requiring off-site assistance, there will be a coordinated and effective response.
-It should also be noted that a number of the refinery's firefighters also belong to the town fire department.
+In addition, Cameco provides the BRFD with support, either financial or through the donation of equipment, and conduct joint training exercises annually with the BRFD so that in the event of an emergency at the refinery requiring off-site assistance, there will be a coordinated and effective response.

 To continually provide a high level of response capability, the refinery's ERT regularly engages in a number of training drills, exercises and courses.
-In 2023, joint training was completed with the Town of Blind River Fire Department.
+In 2024, joint training was completed with the Town of Blind River Fire Department.
 ERT drills, including off-shift and evacuation drills, were completed as planned.
 Regular ERT training was completed including first aid, hazmat, fire and industrial rescue.
 Lastly, on an annual basis Cameco meets with the local contractor that delivers UO3 tote bins to the PHCF to review practices and procedures related to the shipment of UO3, including reporting protocols and how to respond to a transportation event involving a uranium spill.

 All internal drills and exercises were assessed against pre-defined expectations and opportunities for improvement were recorded and tracked to completion.
 The emergency response program is also subject to Cameco internal audits.
-A full-scale simulation emergency response exercise involving the local EMS and hospital is typically held once every three years and was last carried out in the fall of 2021.
-The next full-scale exercise is planned for 2024.
+A full-scale simulation emergency response exercise involving the local EMS and hospital is typically held once every three years and was last carried out in the fall of 2024.